xDec0de/42CPP/README.md

 -   From Module 02 to 09, classes must be designed in the [Orthodox Canonical Form](https://www.francescmm.com/orthodox-canonical-class-form/), except when explicitely stated otherwise.
 -   Any function implementation put in a header file (except for function templates) is forbidden.
 -   [Double inclusion](https://stackoverflow.com/questions/5000749/avoiding-double-inclusion-preprocessor-directive-vs-makefiles) must be avoided by using include guards.

+## Code style
+Both CodeFactor and Codacy are used to measure the code quality of this project, one important performance issue that I had was using [regular parameters instead of const references](https://stackoverflow.com/questions/2627166/what-is-the-difference-between-a-const-reference-and-normal-parameter), that is why most of the string parameters of this project are passed as `const std::string &str` instead of just `std::string str`.